NemesisPi/picoReflow/Docs/README.md

 * Added a High Limit Emergency shut off     Heating will be turned off and program stopped
 * Added a Thermocouple Offset     adjust if needed to calibrate
 * Removed CSV Logging MAKES IT SAFE NOT WRITING TO THE DISK!
 ACCESS LOGGING DATA IN TERMINAL CONTROLLER IS RUNNING IN only in manual mode.d
+* Use the Live logging graph to help diagnose loose thermocouple connections and many other issues
-Logging will be move to online logging with the new app!
+* Logging will be moved to online logging with the new app!
 Logging currently in manual mode in terminal when not auto booting controller.
 This software Perfect for controlling a electric kiln and is works reliably with full remote control if needed via Phone ,Tablet or PC etc..
 The added options make it suitable for a much wider range of thermal control.